esteban-nb/talks/readme.md

   - Change title/sections/etc fonts
   - Implement dedicated text-blocks, allowing writing something like
     ```md
-    ::: alert | Important Warning
+    ::: alert | Important Title
     This is the content of the alert block.
-It supports **markdown** inside.
     :::
     ```
   - Write tailored title, TOC and final frames